EternalTrail/eeVR/README.md

 ## Getting Started

-You will need to get [**Blender 2.8X**](https://www.blender.org), install it, download the script **VRRenderer.py**, load the addon into Blender by installing the VRRenderer.py file in Blender Preferences > Add-ons > Install, search for "eeVR" under the Testing tab and click the checkbox to enable it.
+You will need to get [**Blender 2.8X** or **Blender 2.9X**](https://www.blender.org), install it, download the zip file from this GitHub, load the addon into Blender by installing the zip file in Blender Preferences > Add-ons > Install, search for "eeVR" under the Testing tab and click the checkbox to enable it.
 A tool panel will appear in the 3D Viewport with mode selection, FOV value adjustment, and buttons for rendering stills and animations. **The rendered images/image sequences will be stored in the same directory as the .blend file**.

 **VRRenderer_ALT.py** is an alternative version, it includes simplified VR renderer, useful to render previews, when view angle not bigger than 180deg (better for 120deg), it will work.
 And it has the **custom save folder** name option, may be useful for some situations.